 We are informal.
 You can have a conversation about your Jewish life in Belgium in a relaxed and trusting atmosphere.
 The IJC is inclusive and supports mixed-faith marriage, gay/lesbian members and gender equality.
 New members are warmly welcomed.
 We are vibrant and growing.

 The IJC offers an opportunity to participate in real-time community building in Belgium.

-The synagogue Beth Hillel, place of study, community activities and worship of the Liberal Jewish Community of Belgium, center of Jewish religious life in Belgium of Reformed persuasion, born in 1965.
+The Beth Hillel Synagogue, place of study, community activities and worship of the Liberal Jewish Community of Belgium, center of Jewish religious life in Belgium of Reformed persuasion, was founded in 1965.

 At that time, an innovative kernel decides to come together to live in Brussels, open Judaism updated, as one who does practice then more commonly than in Anglo-Saxon countries.
 Indeed, the Shoah, with the disappearance of millions of human beings, also swept almost completely from the face of the world the existence of the innovative power of European Jewry.